 Stanton, Walker homer as Yankees top Blue Jays in 7 innings

+Stanton, Walker homer as Yankees top Blue Jays in 7 inningsNew York Yankees' Giancarlo Stanton runs the bases after hitting a home run during the seventh inning of a baseball game against the Toronto Blue Jays, Friday, Aug.
+17, 2018, in New York.
+(AP Photo/Frank Franklin II)

-NEW YORK — Giancarlo Stanton got his 31st home run in just under the wire Friday night.
+NEW YORK (AP) -- Giancarlo Stanton got his 31st home run in just under the wire Friday night.

 Neil Walker hit a three-run homer, Stanton added a blast over the home bullpen at Yankee Stadium and New York rallied for a rain-shortened 7-5 victory over the Toronto Blue Jays on Friday night.

-Stanton drove a ball into a party deck in right- centre during the bottom of the seventh, and a batter later, umpires pulled the teams off the field amid rain at Yankee Stadium.
-The game was called with one out in the seventh after a delay of 1 hour, 25 minutes, capping a come-from-behind win for New York after totalling six runs over a three-game series against Tampa Bay this week.
+Stanton drove a ball into a party deck in right-center during the bottom of the seventh, and a batter later, umpires pulled the teams off the field amid rain at Yankee Stadium.
+The game was called with one out in the seventh after a delay of 1 hour, 25 minutes, capping a come-from-behind win for New York after totaling six runs over a three-game series against Tampa Bay this week.

 Chad Green (6-2) pitched two scoreless innings for the win.
 In a scoring oddity, David Robertson got his third save despite not recording the final out of the game.